 When you train at Sunrise Flight Academy, your home base will be Ormond Beach Municipal Airport.
 There are many advantages to this airport: the most obvious is the area’s excellent flying weather.
 Pilot training at SFA typically allows flying 350 days a year.
 That means you complete your training more quickly than at many other flight schools.
 Compared to other locations throughout the world, SFA is perfectly located for pilot training.
 The airport also does not have scheduled airline traffic, so training flights are not delayed because of airline operations.
 This is a problem at some other airports.
 For example,nearby Daytona Beach Airport is known for delays because of airport traffic.
 Delays cost you time and money.

 Ormond Beach Airport (KOMN) is owned and operated by the City of Ormond Beach, Florida.
 It is located on 1,128 acres of land, located east of Interstate 95, north of the Tomoka River and west of U.S. Highway 1.

-Ormond Beach Municipal Airport was first established in 1943 as a naval aviation training field; it was then deeded to the city in 1959 by the Federal Government.
-The airport facility offers two intersecting runways 8/26 and 17/35, which are 4,004 feet and 3,701 feet respectively.
-It also offers six taxiways that are fully lighted.
+The airport was established in 1943 as a naval aviation training field; it was then deeded to the city in 1959 by the federal government.
+There are two intersecting runways, 4,004 feet and 3,701 feet, and six fully-lighted taxiways.